Machine-Needle Know-How

 Special-purpose needles

-These needles are used only with front-to-back threading machines with zigzag features.
-Make sure your throat-plate needle hole is wide enough to accommodate needle’s width, and zigzag width function is set at zero to prevent sideways movement.
+These sewing machine needles are used only with front to back threading machines with zigzag features.
+Make sure your throat plate needle hole is wide enough to accommodate needle’s width.
+The zigzag width function is set at zero to prevent sideways movement.

 Hemstitch (wing) needle